 More Information on Recessed Manhole Covers:

-Recessed manhole covers are easy to install and are obtainable in different sizes, including square 600mm x 600mm, square 300mm x 300mm, and oblong 600mm x 450mm
+They are easy to install and are obtainable in different sizes, including square 600mm x 600mm, square 300mm x 300mm, and oblong 600mm x 450mm

-The new manhole covers have two or four corner holes where you can insert a key into the key slots for easy lifting.
+The new manhole lids have two or four corner holes where you can insert a key into the key slots for easy lifting.
 When lifted it allows the lid to be easily removed and replaced from the rim of the manhole cover.

 They're typically made up of two parts; the frame, which is mounted over the utility hole, and the tray, which sits inside the frame and is covered with paving to match the adjacent area.
+The material they're made from is most commonly steel.

 The most common size used on domestic patios and driveways is 450x600x90mm, though other sizes are obtainable, mostly by order.